webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Joe Natoli is a UX consultant, author and speaker.
-Everything he does is born from nearly three decades of consulting with and training the UX, design and product development teams of some of the world’s largest organizations.
-Joe delivers practical advice in jargon-free language.
-Methods and advice that work in the messy reality of the real world, where we don’t always have the time, budget, or approval we’d like.
+Joe is a UX consultant, author, and speaker.
+Everything he does is born from nearly three decades of consulting with and training UX, design, and product development teams at some of the world’s largest organisations.
+Joe delivers practical advice in jargon-free language, sharing methods and advice that work in the messy reality of the real world, where we don’t always have the time, budget, or the approval we’d like.

 ## Session Details